Alex-Holzer/Code_Snippets/file_handling.md

 def rename_files_with_date_suffix(directory_path: str, suffix: str, date_format: Optional[str] = None) -> List[Tuple[str, str]]:
     """
-    Rename files in the specified Azure Data Lake Storage directory by extracting the date from the filename and appending a suffix.
+    Rename files in the specified Azure Data Lake Storage directory by extracting the date from the filename, appending a suffix, and preserving the file extension.

     Args:
         directory_path (str): The path to the directory containing the files to be renamed.